-Our client’s charge to us was to respectfully free the existing townhouse of the constraints of a compartmentalized Victorian plan that had served to turn the building inward.
-The now-five-story structure opens upward and outward toward the rear garden, the connecting thread a streamlined but sculpturally plastic walnut stair, screened by a hand-cast light-transmitting amber plane, both of which are supported by an expressive steel and timber framework.
-A timber curtain wall connects the building interior and rear garden, emphasizing the free plan, floating rooms, and connection of interior spaces to the out-of-doors.
+Our charge was to respectfully free the existing townhouse of the constraints of a compartmentalized, inward-facing Victorian plan.
+The now-five-story structure opens upward and outward, the connecting thread a streamlined, sculpturally plastic walnut and steel stair screened by hand-cast amber resin.
+A timber curtain wall connects the building interior and rear court, emphasizing a free plan and floating rooms, with views to and from a vertical garden.

-An emphasis on thoughtful handcraft and a soft connection between structure, materials, and spaces, tempers a dialogue between figured walnut, steel, oil rubbed bronze, and their complement in light-reflecting and refracting glass, resin, stone and plaster.
+Thoughtful handcraft underscores the dialogue between figured walnut, steel, oil rubbed bronze, and their complement in light-reflecting and refracting glass, resin, stone, and plaster.

-As one leaves or approaches the townhouse, one is aware of both the history of the original building and its relationship to the modern retreat within, now home to an active family of five.
+As one leaves or approaches the townhouse, one is aware of both the history of the original building and its relationship to the modern retreat for an active family of five.
 New wood casement windows and doors in the restored 19th century brick façade provide a bridge between two eras and worlds.